FreeLundin/Nola-Developer-Incubator/README.md

 ## 🌐 Live Demo

-**Note:** This repository has been migrated away from Vercel to GitHub Pages for frontend deploys.
-The old Vercel configuration has been archived to `vercel.json.bak` and `vercel.json` is marked deprecated to avoid accidental Vercel deploys.
+**Note:** This repository has been migrated away from the previous hosting provider; frontend deploys are now recommended via GitHub Pages.
+The previous hosting configuration has been archived in `archive/legacy-hosting/` and top-level backups for reference.

-If you still have a working public Vercel URL, you can use it for playtesting, but new deploys should use GitHub Pages (instructions below).
+If you still have a working public URL from the previous hosting, you can use it for playtesting, but new deploys should use GitHub Pages (instructions below).

 ### Deploy to GitHub Pages (recommended)